 Medications can help older adults manage their conditions.
 However, when these medications are not taken properly, they can be dangerous to anyone’s health.
-That is why providers of live-in care in Laguna Hills, California make sure to regularly remind their clients about taking their medications the proper way.
+That is why providers of live-in care in Irvine, California make sure to regularly remind their clients about taking their medications the proper way.

 However, there are different medication issues that aging individuals face.
 Some of the 4 most common issues are listed below: